 Sparking Inspiration to Build Inclusive Climate Advocacy

-Welcome to A Future for All, an innovative project funded by the National Lottery Climate Action Fund and brought to life in partnership with Hope for the Future, Contact, Parents for Future, and the London School of Economics (LSE).
+A Future for All combines the power of the arts with impactful advocacy, engaging and empowering communities in collective climate action.
+Funded by The National Lottery Climate Action Fund and brought to life in partnership with Hope for the Future, Contact, Parents for Future, and the London School of Economics (LSE).

 Positive Imaginings shows

+Insights that drive us.
 The project builds on insights gathered from research conducted in partnership with the London School of Economics and Contact.
 Through interviews and focus groups with parents and carers of disabled children, as well as families from low-income communities, we explored:

 1. The day-to-day challenges families face related to climate issues.